pitchmuc/adobe-analytics-api-2.0/README.md

 ## Project Data

-There is a BETA feature to retrieve the Workspace projects and the components used.\
+There is a feature to retrieve the Workspace projects and the components used.\
 Refer to this [documentation on Project](./docs/projects.md) for more information.

 ## Logging capability